hamzeee/BlackJack/README.md

 The goal is to get to 21, where each card has points equal to its number

-Face cards have a point of 10
+Face cards have a point value of 10

 Aces have a value of 1 or 11 which you can choose in the game